-Theorem 4.1 (Bohlin-Kasner [3, 11]).
+THEOREM 14.
+(Bohlin-Kasner [3, 11]).
 Consider two central force laws in the plane, with the force proportional to r^a and to r^b , where r is the distance to the origin.
-Let (a+3)(b+3)=4.
-Then the map $z\mapsto z^{(a+3)/2}$ takes the trajectories of motion in the first field to those in the second field.
+Let (a+3)(b+3) = 4.
+Then the map $z \mapsto z^{(a+3)/2}$ takes the trajectories of motion in the first field to those in the second field.

-The Hooke and Newton attraction laws are a=1 and b=-2 (respectively).
+The Hooke and Newton attraction laws are respectively a = 1 and b = -2.
 These cases are distinguished among central force laws.

-Theorem 4.2 (Bertrand [2]).
-Assume that all the trajectories of a mass point, subject to a central force that depend on the distance to the origin and whose energy does not exceed a certain limit, are closed.
+THEOREM 15.
+(Bertrand [2]).
+Assume that all the trajectories of a mass point subject to a central force that depends on the distance to the origin and whose energy does not exceed a certain limit are closed.
 Then the law of attraction is either Hooke's or Newton's.

-One notes that the family of circles, of Hooke conics, and of Kepler conics each depends on three parameters - this is why they can approximate smooth curves to 2nd order.
+One notes that the family of circles of Hooke conics and that of Kepler conics each depend on three parameters, which is why they can approximate smooth curves to second order.

-More generally, given a field of forces in the plane, the trajectory of a mass point depends on its initial position and velocity, and hence the trajectories form a 3-parameter family.
-Which 3-parameter families of plane curves are obtained this way?
-This problem was thoroughly studied by E. Kasner who obtained a complete answer to this question [10,11].
+More generally, given a field of forces in the plane, the trajectory of a mass point depends on its initial position and velocity, and hence the trajectories form a three-parameter family.
+Which three-parameter families of plane curves are obtained in this way?
+This problem was thoroughly studied by Edward Kasner, who obtained a complete answer to this question [10, 11].

-Other examples of 3-parameter families of curves for which a version of the Tait-Kneser theorem holds are parabolas $y = ax^2 + bx + c$, the graphs of quadratic polynomials, and hyperbolas $(x - a)(y - b) = c^2$, the graphs of fractional-linear functions (see [9]).
+Other examples of three-parameter families of curves for which a version of the Tait-Kneser theorem holds are parabolas $y = ax^2 + bx + c$, the graphs of quadratic polynomials; and hyperbolas $(x - a)(y - b) = c^2$, the graphs of linear fractional transformations (see [9]).
 Our proof works in these cases as well, with the metrics given by $ds^2 = db^2 - 4(da)(dc)$ and $ds^2 = dc^2 - (da)(db)$, respectively.

-One can describe the graphs of 3-parameter families of functions y(x) by 3rd order differential equations y''' = F(x, y, y', y'').
-For example, the equation y''' = 0 describes the vertical parabolas, and the graphs of fractional-linear functions are described by the vanishing of the Schwarzian derivative:
+One can describe the graphs of three-parameter families of functions y(x) by third-order differential equations y''' = F(x, y, y', y'').
+For example, the equation y''' = 0describes the vertical parabolas, and the graphs of linear fractional transformations are described by the vanishing of the Schwarzian derivative: